Wednesday, June 29, 2016

 Maybe I could get myself a new career as a stand-up comic at ghost gatherings.

-"You know something, Wayne?" he asked.
+"You know something, Todd?" he asked.

 "What's that?"